What Is Blockchain?

 Lower risks: Precludes the possibility of tampering to reduce risks of frauds and cybercrimes.

 - Data in a blockchain system is generated and stored in blocks, which are chained in a time sequence.
-That is why the term "blockchain" is coined.
+Hence the term "blockchain".